Causes of Female Infertility

 Some causes of infertility are not as clear cut.
 Unexplained infertility, where no know reason is found, is the most treatable and the most frustrating type of infertility.
 Couples also may face secondary infertility, where they have had previous success conceiving children, but there has been a new development that now stands in the way of pregnancy.

 Filtering through the many causes of female infertility can be overwhelming.
 You are not alone.
-If you suspect you may be facing infertility issues and have questions, please contact us to set up an appointment.
+If you suspect you may be facing infertility issues and have questions, please schedule a consultation.
 We are passionate about making parenthood a reality for our patients.